Coding4ufn/doc/articles/api/algorithms.md

 Your implementation needs to inherit from the TradingFactory abstract class.
-It does the hard work, like keeping track of your portfolio and its performances, and lets you focus on the algo.
+It does the hard work, like keeping track of your portfolio and its performances, and lets you focus on the algo logic.

 ```python
 from intuition.api.algorithm import TradingFactory